eadsjr/pgdoc/doc/node/CRUD_Examples.md

 You can request an ID with `pgdoc.requestID` to store inside the object and make finding it again easier.
 This ID is a simple integer, but every time it is requested from the database by a server it will be incremented by one.
 A separate counter sequence is used for each document type.

+> NOTE: The integer values provided by requestID() will roll over to negative after reaching 9223372036854775807.
+If your use case needs more then 9 to 18 quintillion ID's for a particular document type, you need to use a different method of acquiring IDs.

 You should verify you were able to get an ID before using it.
 Valid IDs will be 1 or greater.

 ``` js